Sutima Sucharitakul: building a global platform for Thai contemporary art

 Cultural Highlight

-We asked your alumni: what is one cultural experience that inspired you?
+We asked: What is one cultural experience that inspired you?

 “One place I would strongly recommend visiting is the DIB Museum, a new private museum in Thailand dedicated entirely to contemporary art.